Druwerd/Beer30/README.md

 # Beer:30

-A web page that counts down to Friday 4:30 pm (otherwise known as Beer:30) every week.
+A web page that counts down to Friday 4:30 pm (otherwise known as Beer:30).
 After a long week's work this web page will remind you to relax and have a beer.

 ## Demo